Finding Peace When Life Feels Full: A Gentle Start to December

 - Dec 2, 2025

 If you are entering this season with a tired mind or a full heart, you are not alone.
-Many of us carry more than people realize, and the weight of the year often shows up when December begins.
+Many of us carry more than people realize.
+The weight of the year often shows up when December begins.

 Finding Peace with God When the Holidays Feel Overwhelming